 - Click on Download report.

-- Validation report will be available under a zipped folder.
-The user can download the folder, unzip it, and access the validation report.
+- Validation report will be available under the Migrations folder.
+The user can go to the Migration-<migration-id> folder and then look for the zipped file by the name cmmagent_reports_<migration-id>_v<agent-version>.
+They can then download the zipped file, unzip it, and access the validation report at the path:

 - Filename